Liberation of Krujë (1443)

-The Liberation of Krujë (Çlirimi i Krujës) was the capture of the city of Kruje from the Ottoman Empire by Skanderbeg on 28 November 1443.
+The Liberation of Krujë (Çlirimi i Krujës) was the capture of the city of Krujë from the Ottoman Empire by Skanderbeg on 28 November 1443.
 It marks the start of Skanderbeg's rebellion and is an important event in Albanian history.

 Background

 According to Chalcocondyles, "Weary after Hunyadi forced the Ottomans to retreat in the Balkans in 1443, the old lords hurried on all sides to regain possession of their fathers' fields".
 One of them was Gjergj Kastrioti Skanderbeg, who deserted the Ottoman army along with his nephew Hamza Kastrioti and 300 other Albanians, which were placed on the left flank of the Ottoman army, but retreated without engaging Hunyadi.

 After a seven day march, Skanderbeg reached the city of Dibra which was ruled by Moisi Golemi.
 When he entered, Skanderbeg was applauded by the local Albanians.
 He would then form a small government in the city which would "lay the foundation" of an anti-Ottoman rebellion.
 Hundreds of local Dibran fighters would be placed on the roads leading to the city to block Ottoman armies, while Skanderbeg began his march to Kruja.